Linear independence of values of hypergeometric functions and arithmetic Gevrey series: Abstract

 \section{Abstract}

-We prove new linear independence results for the values of generalized hypergeometric functions ${}_pF_q$ at several distinct algebraic points, over arbitrary algebraic number fields.
-Our approach combines constructions of type II Pad\'{e} approximants with a novel non-vanishing argument for generalized Wronskians of Hermite type.
-The method applies uniformly across all parameter regimes.
-Even for $p = q+1$, we extend known results from single-point to multi-point settings over general number fields, in the both complex and $p$-adic settings.
-When $p < q+1$, we establish linear independence results over arbitrary number fields; and for $p > q+1$, we confirm that the values do not satisfy global linear relations in the $p$-adic setting.
-Our results generalize and strengthen earlier work by Chudnovsky's, Nesterenko, Sorokin, Delaygue and others, and demonstrate the flexibility of our Pad\'{e} construction for families of contiguous hypergeometric values.
+We prove new linear independence results for the values of generalized hypergeometric functions ${}_pF_q$ at several distinct algebraic points, over suitable algebraic number fields.
+Our approach provides a uniform construction of Pad\'{e} approximants of type II, together with a novel non-vanishing argument for generalized Wronskians of Hermite type.
+This method applies uniformly across all parameter regimes.
+Even in the case $p = q+1$, we extend known results from single-point to multi-points settings over general number fields, in both complex and $p$-adic settings.
+When $p < q+1$, we establish linear independence results over arbitrary number fields; and for $p > q+1$, we confirm that the values do not satisfy global linear relations in the $p$-adic setting in a framework of arithmetic Gevrey series.
+The results generalize and strengthen earlier works, demonstrating the flexibility of our Pad\'{e} construction for families of contiguous hypergeometric functions, through a new non-vanishing proof for the determinant, that is crucial for the universality.